contractautomataproject/CARE/src/spec/uppaal/README.md

 ### Traceability

-Traceability information is related to the source code version is b1a6954, navigable here https://github.com/contractautomataproject/CARE/tree/b1a695469fbb5a4d212a96dd95bffa0ed39b71b8.
+Traceability information is related to the source code version b1a6954, navigable here https://github.com/contractautomataproject/CARE/tree/b1a695469fbb5a4d212a96dd95bffa0ed39b71b8.

 The `RunnableOrchestratedContract` automaton with traceability is displayed below.